precisely/gene-panel-curation/genes/GRIK3.md

 # What does the GRIK3 gene do?

-The GRIK3 gene creates a protein that helps form receptors for the transmitter [glutamate.](https://www.nimh.nih.gov/health/educational-resources/brain-basics/brain-basics.shtml) Problems creating or absorbing glutamate are linked to [schizophrenia, depression, and memory problems.](https://www.nimh.nih.gov/health/educational-resources/brain-basics/brain-basics.shtml) Sustained exposure to excess glutamate in CFS patients causes sickness, neurotoxicity, stress, and peripheral nervous sensitivity.
-Currently, GRIK3 variants are linked to recurrent [major](https://www.ncbi.nlm.nih.gov/pubmed/16958029) [depressive disorder](https://www.ncbi.nlm.nih.gov/pubmed/19221446/), [developmental delays](https://www.ncbi.nlm.nih.gov/pubmed/24449200/), and a [30% increase](https://www.ncbi.nlm.nih.gov/pubmed/25054019?dopt=Abstract) in the [risk](https://www.ncbi.nlm.nih.gov/pubmed/11986986) for [schizophrenia.](https://www.ncbi.nlm.nih.gov/pubmed/19921975/)
+The GRIK3 gene creates a protein that helps form receptors for the neurotransmitter [glutamate](https://www.nimh.nih.gov/health/educational-resources/brain-basics/brain-basics.shtml).
+It increases the chance neurons will fire and enhances the electrical flow among brain cells, but elevated levels of glutamate are toxic to neurons.
+Problems creating or absorbing glutamate are linked to ME/CFS, [major](https://www.ncbi.nlm.nih.gov/pubmed/16958029) [depressive disorder](https://www.ncbi.nlm.nih.gov/pubmed/19221446/), [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/), [and memory problems](https://www.nimh.nih.gov/health/educational-resources/brain-basics/brain-basics.shtml).
 This gene is located on chromosome 1.
-The protein it creates acts in your brain and nervous system.

 <GeneAnalysis gene="GRIK3" interval="NC000001_1.11:g.1111_9999">

 # What are some common mutations of GRIK3?

-There are three well-known variants in GRIK3: [T928G](https://www.ncbi.nlm.nih.gov/gene?Db=gene&Cmd=ShowDetailView&TermToSearch=2899) [(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986), [C36983994T](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=3913434), and [A7783504C](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=270838).
+A variant is a change at a specific point in the gene from the expected nucleotide sequence to another, resulting in incorrect protein function.
+There are three common variants in GRIK3: [T928G](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=6691840)[(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986), [C36983994T](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=3913434), and [A7783504C](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=270838).

 <# T928G #>
   <Variant hgvs="NC000001_1.11:g.2222T>G" name="T928G">

-    This variant is a change at a specific point in the GRIK3 gene from thymine (T) to guanine (G) resulting in incorrect protein function.
-This substitution of a single nucleotide is known as a missense variant.
+    Instead of thymine (T), there is an guanine (G) nucleotide.

   </Variant>
 <# C36983994T #>
   <Variant hgvs="NC_000001.11:g.36983994C>T" name="C36983994T">

-    This variant is a change at a specific point in the GRIK3 gene from cytosine (C) to thymine (T) resulting in incorrect protein function.
-This substitution of a single nucleotide is known as a missense variant.
+    Instead of cytosine (C), there is a thymine (T) nucleotide.

   </Variant>
 <# A7783504C #>
   <Variant hgvs="NC_000002.11:g.7783504A>C" name="A7783504C">

-    This variant is a change at a specific point in the GRIK3 gene from adenine (A) to cytosine (C) resulting in incorrect protein function.
-This substitution of a single nucleotide is known as a missense variant.
+    Instead of adenine (A), there is a cytosine (C) nucleotide.

   </Variant>